 So if a measure has sixteen notes with four velocity levels, one measure for one instrument can be encoded in 4 bytes.

 This is a typical drum notation which is used a lot online.
+I've used large and small X's to indicate the velocity level.

 In the datastructure I've described above, this would look something like this.
 (A B in front of ones and zeros is the binary representation of a number: 11 = B1011 = 0xB)